sanjib70766/South_Point_Hospital/README.md

 # South_Point_Hospital
-It is a One Page web application, useing HTML,Bootstrap,CSS.
+It is an One Page web application, useing HTML,Bootstrap,CSS.